AymanLyesri/hyprland-conf/README.md

 # Tips

 - when installing the config for the first time its recommended that u reboot the machine.
-- all the key binds are stored in `configs/keybinds.conf`
 - to change wallpaper configuration just go to the desired workspace and change it, it will save automatically.
 - Some config files needs to be linked to there appropriate locations using `ln`, be sure to read its [documentation](https://man7.org/linux/man-pages/man1/ln.1.html).